emmz3230/Routing-Controller-Doc/docs/More-Examples/Throw-HTTP-errors.md

 }
 ```

-Now, when user won't be found with requested id, response will be with http status code 404 and following content:
+Now, when the system fails to find a user with the requested ID, Respond with HTTP status code 404 and the following content.:

 ```
 {